vamping111/terraform-provider-testmark/website/docs/r/security_group_rule.html.markdown

 ## Import

 -> **Unsupported operation**
-Import security group rules is currently unsupported by CROC Cloud
+Import security group rules is currently unsupported.

 Security group rules can be imported using the `security_group_id`, `type`, `protocol`, `from_port`, `to_port`, and source(s)/destination(s) (e.g., `cidr_block`) separated by underscores (`_`).
 All parts are required.